 We may earn a commission from affiliate links ()

 California offers an incredible array and variety of beaches, more than many countries.
-Beach-goers can choose from wide, well-developed beaches like Santa Monica or Santa Cruz, lined with places to eat and amusements, to unspoiled natural beaches like College Cove in Trinidad, closer to Oregon than it is to San Francisco.
+Beachgoers can choose from wide, well-developed beaches like Santa Monica or Santa Cruz, lined with places to eat and amusements, and unspoiled natural beaches like College Cove in Trinidad, closer to Oregon than it is to San Francisco.

 There are so many things to do and gorgeous places to visit along the Golden State's sandy shores.
 Plan your seaside adventures with our list of the best beaches in California.